Netcentric/accesscontroltool/docs/ApplyConfig.md

 Conceptually step 1 is only necessary if ACEs for immutable content (in `/apps` and `/libs`) are set - this is usually the case for permissions to navigation entries and other author product functionality.

-**IMPORTANT**: Due to the fact that immutable content (step 1) is built during image build, configurations for  runmodes `dev`, `stage` and `prod` are ignored.
-Use only ACEs referring to generic group fragments in immutable content that then in turn can be used in an environment-specific fashion from other groups in step 3.
+**IMPORTANT**: Due to the fact that immutable content (step 1) is prepared during image build, configurations for  run modes `dev`, `stage` and `prod` are ignored.
+Use only ACEs referring to generic group fragments in immutable content that then can be used in an environment-specific fashion from other groups in step 3.
 See also [best practice to use functional fragments](BestPractices.md#use-fragment-groups-for-functional-aspects-and-content-access).

 For working the the local AEM SDK, it is useful to configure the [Installation Hook](#installation-hook) in the package containing the YAML configuration to be able to easily install the yaml files locally.
 The install hook is automatically skipped in AEMaaCS instances.